 Then at the end of term we managed to hold a fantastic forest school tea party for parents and children in order to raise funds to hire someone to help with clearing the area.
 We all wrapped up warm and braved the cold December weather to help raise some funds for this fabulous cause…

-At another point in the day, we had an amazingly awesome moment of clarity, (giving me reassurance and a sign that God was on our side in this inshaAllah!) which I’d like to share with you now…
+At another point in the day, we had an amazingly awesome moment of clarity, which I’d like to share with you now…

 The thing is, I’d also volunteered to train the teachers, alongside the children on simple fire safety and firelighting tips just before the fundraiser.
 As it was a half day at school and we already had all the equipment ready for a fab fire, I thought it wouldn’t take much extra effort to undertake.
 Now I know how wrong I was.
 You see, that meant we had a fire going from around 10am and by the time our parents started arriving, at 12.30, my materials were literally burning out!
 We had to get some more fuel and fast!
 So one of our wonderful teachers went up to our woodland to get some timber and I stayed with the fire that was nearly dying.
 When they came back, with the help of our Syrian Arabic teacher (who, thankfully, had a lot more real life experience with the fire than I did!) we began to attempt to relight the fire…

 Then a wonderful parent came with a Norwegian Candle and literally gifted it to us there and then!!
 It is this wonderful log you see burning in the fire below.
 This log is sold with a cross-like score right the way through the middle which makes it easier to light and the sheer size of it meant it would last for the duration of the afternoon without a problem!

 We then had enough money to begin to clear the area we wanted as our new forest school area.
 It was actually Nick Wale of the Forest School Birmingham team who came to help.
 After his excellent and insightful consultation, he came back to help us make the change…